 We would have expected (at least, I did, anyway) that Oracle would check to see if a SQL update statement failed to result in any row changes.

-Personally I wouldn’t expect anything, I would start by asking the question “I wonder what happens when …”, and then check – because it’s very easy to test (and, of course, that’s a test I did many years ago – and repeat from time to time).
+Personally I wouldn’t expect anything, I would start by asking the question “I wonder what happens when …” and then test – because it’s very easy to test (and, of course, it’s a test I did many years ago and repeat from time to time).

-But there is an important strategic discussion embedded in the approach that Oracle takes – is it sensible to update values which aren’t going to change, or should Oracle check and avoid generating the undo and redo ?
+But there is an important strategic discussion embedded in the approach that Oracle takes – is it sensible to update values which aren’t going to change or should Oracle check for this condition and avoid generating the undo and redo ?